Praveengovianalytics/AIaaS_falcon/README.md

 AIaaS_Falcon is Generative AI - LLM library interacts with open source LLMs such as llama2 , mistral  & Orca APIs, allowing operations such as listing models, creating embeddings, and generating text based on certain configurations.AIaaS_Falcon helps to invoking the RAG pipeline in seconds.

+## Model Parameter Info

+- presence_penalty: Float that penalizes new tokens based on whether they appear in the generated text so far.
+Values > 0 encourage the model to use new tokens, while values < 0 encourage the model to repeat tokens.
+- frequency_penalty: Float that penalizes new tokens based on their frequency in the generated text so far.
+Values > 0 encourage the model to use new tokens, while values < 0 encourage the model to repeat tokens.
+- repetition_penalty: Float that penalizes new tokens based on whether they appear in the generated text so far.
+Values > 1 encourage the model to use new tokens, while values < 1 encourage the model to repeat tokens.
+- temperature: Float that controls the randomness of the sampling.
+Lower values make the model more deterministic, while higher values make the model more random.
+Zero means greedy sampling.
+- top_k: Integer that controls the number of top tokens to consider.
+Set to -1 to consider all tokens.
+- max_tokens: Maximum number of tokens to generate per output sequence.

 ## :shield: Installation

 Ensure you have the `requests` and `google-api-core` libraries installed: